Keeping In Touch

 • Explain that students are going to learn about keeping in touch:

 Model• After the host introduces the slideshow, point to the photo on screen.
-Ask students: What are some ways you can keep in touch with somone? (writing letters, calling someone on the phone, e• mail, etc.)
+Ask students: What are these children doing? (writing a letter, talking on the telephone, using a computer/email).
+With whom might these children be trying to communicate?
+(Family members, friends).

 Apply• Play the games that follow.
 Have them discuss with their partner the different topics that appear during the Talk About It feature.